segunda-feira, 23 de maio de 2016

 https://go.dev/

-Now you have at least 6 months of studying ahead, and you can find more related training.
+Now you have at least 6 months of studying ahead and can find more related training.
 Remember, Google is your friend.

 I ALREADY HAVE THE SKILLS (Really?
 Double check it)